Jean-BaptisteRamette/ccomp/README.md

 and r1, r2  ;; sets r1 to r1 AND r2
 xor r1, r2  ;; sets r1 to r1 xor r2
-shr r1      ;; stores MSB of r1 to rf then shifts r1 to the right by 1 shl r1      ;; stores LSB of r1 to rf then shifts r1 to the left by 1
+shr r1      ;; stores MSB of r1 to rf then shifts r1 to the right by 1 shr r1, r2  ;; same as above but r2 is moved into r1 first
+shl r1      ;; stores LSB of r1 to rf then shifts r1 to the left by 1 shl r1, r2  ;; same as above but r2 is moved into r1 first
 ```
 > Note: registers in this example can be changed to any other general purpose register